-58. While the degree of active hostility experienced by individual churches within each country varies considerably, in all East European countries the churches are allowed only a confined rôle and suffer from substantial disabilities.
+- 57. While the degree of active hostility experienced by individual churches within each country varies considerably, in all East European countries the churches are allowed only a confined rôle and suffer from substantial disabilities.
 However, despite the difficulties they still experience, the major churches have managed to reach an uneasy modus vivendi with their respective governments.
-The limited accommodation has to some extent facilitated contacts between some East European governments and the Holy See.

-- 59. At least as long as the détente process continues, the present treatment of the churches should not deteriorate, though the prospects for significant improvement are poor.
-Any eventual improvement would be confined within limits which both the Soviet Union and East European régimes deem compatible with national security. - 60.
+The limited accommodation has to some extent facilitated contacts between some East European governments and the Holy See. - 58.
+At least as long as the détente process continues, the present treatment of the churches should not deteriorate, though the prospects for significant improvement are poor.
+Any eventual improvement would be confined within limits which both the Soviet Union and East European régimes deem compatible with national security. - 59.
 If the present relative accommodation between Church and State is not upset by a return to repressive policies on the old scale, it is unlikely that the churches will take strong stands against their respective régimes.
 The biggest question mark hangs over Poland where the church could again associate itself with discontent among workers and intellectuals.
 The same could conceivably happen in a post-Kadar Hungary.
 However, an assertive stand by the churches would only pose a significant danger to East European régimes if it were allied to unrest from other sources.

-V. LEADERSHIP CHANGES
+LEADERSHIP CHANGES ٧.

-- 61. In most of the East European countries the present leaders have a tight hold on power.
-The top leadership could remain unchanged during the period in question. - 62.
-Given the considerable amount of power wielded by the chief leader in each country, his removal (for example, by illness) could well affect overall stability, especially if the change should coincide with substantial economic difficulties.
+- In most of the East European countries the present leaders have a tight hold on power.
+The present leadership or its policies could remain unchanged during the period of this study.
+At the same time, changes in the Kremlin could impact on the fortunes of Eastern European leaders whose power is based, in part, on a personal relationship to Brezhnev.
+For example, Brezhnev's departure could reduce Husak's ability to fend off domestic challengers to his position by eliminating the apparent personal Brezhnev-Husak link.
+For Gierek, a different hand at the helm in Moscow could reduce the freedom of manoeuvre he enjoys through Brezhnev's apparent acquiescence. - Given the considerable amount of power wielded by the chief leader in each country, his removal (for example, by illness) could well affect overall stability, especially if the change should coincide with substantial economic difficulties.
 There could be a succession struggle in any of the countries which might encourage discontent to change to open unrest.
-New leaders might handle problems less adroitly than their predecessors: this could be particularly true in Hungary, and Romania's semi-independent stance may not outlast Ceausescu.
+New leaders might handle problems less this could be particularly adroitly than their predecessors: true in Hungary, and Romania's self-independent stance may not outlast Ceausescu.